-Insured women and the wives and daughters of insured persons - in Italy dependent sisters too - receive benefits in kind.
+Insured women and the wives and daughters of insured person - in Italy dependent sisters too - receive benefits in kind.

 In Italy and the Netherlands no qualifying period is required.
-In the other countries benefits are granted only if the insured person can show that he or she has been a member for a certain period, usually ten months prior to the confinement.
+In the other countries benefits are granted only if the insured person can show that he or she has been a member for a certain period.